nikitakot/nestjs-boilerplate/article/article-devto.md

 $ docker-compose up -d
 ```

-Prisma server is now connected to local Postgress instance and runs on port 4466.
+Prisma server is now connected to the local Postgress instance and runs on port 4466.
 Opening `http://localhost:4466` in a browser will open Prisma GraphQL playground.

 Now let's install Prisma CLI and prisma client helper library.